-Before joining KNUST, Ben was with the African Academy of Sciences (AAS) in Nairobi, Kenya, from 2012 till 2018, where he had responsibility for the climate change programmes and postdoctoral research fellowships.
+Before joining KNUST, Benji was with the African Academy of Sciences (AAS) in Nairobi, Kenya, from 2012 till 2018, where he had responsibility for the climate change programmes and postdoctoral research fellowships.
 He was also the editor-in-chief of the AAS flagship newsletter, “Science*Policy*Africa”.
 Prior to joining the AAS, he was a research officer at the Africa office of the International Water Management Institute (IWMI) in Accra, Ghana.

 His areas of expertise are Climate Change Vulnerability Assessments; Adaptation and Mitigation Strategies to Climate Change; Watershed and Water resources management; Environmental systems analysis and interdisciplinary research; Fsheries Management; and Indigenous knowledge systems.
 He is a reviewer for many journals and scholarly work.

 Benji has great experience in training and capacity building; research management and administration; strategic thinking, policy influence and development; data analysis and reporting; fund raising and partnership development; communication and coordination; and writing and editing.